lbryio/lbry.com/content/faq/lbry-android.md

 ### What Is a Wallet And How Do I Find It? {#wallet}

-A wallet is a secure digital wallet used to store, send and receive cryptocurrencies like LBRY Credits (LBC).
+A wallet is a secure digital file used to store, send and receive cryptocurrencies like LBRY Credits (LBC).
 The LBRY Android App comes with its own wallet and is stored locally on your phone and nowhere else!

 **It is critical that you [backup your wallet data](https://lbry.io/faq/how-to-backup-wallet#android) in case you lose access to your phone or need to [migrate](https://lbry.io/faq/backup-data) to a new one.**